 Speaking of happy, the smile on Dotson’s face as he walked into and then out of the Lahaina Civic Center media room told you all you needed to know.

-On a night when he could have been absolutely exhausted after playing all 45 minutes in one of the toughest, most high-pressure games of his college career, Dotson looked like as energetic as he did at any point on the floor.
+On a night when he could have been absolutely exhausted after playing all 45 minutes in one of the toughest, most high-pressure games of his college career, Dotson looked as energetic as he did at any point on the floor.

 The reason?
 He came back for his sophomore season for moments like this.
 And after going his entire freshman year without winning any kind of hardware, Dotson leaves Maui feeling pretty good about the beginning of his second stint.